-You can track all actions on an invoice, such as when the invoice was created, by whom, the items that were purchased, by whom, the payment method used, and many other updates made to the invoice.
+You can track many actions on an invoice, such as when the invoice was created, by whom, the items that were purchased, by whom, the payment method used, and many other updates made to the invoice.

-Invoice logs, therefore, serve as a handy reference tool especially in case of disputes as they can help you to trace actions on an invoice to a specific employee.
+Invoice logs serve as a handy reference tool especially in case of disputes as they can help you to trace actions on an invoice to a specific employee.
 For example, using such logs, you can easily trace which employee gave manual discounts, to which guests, and how much discount was given.
 In effect, logging deters fraud as staff will be accountable for their actions.

 This article covers the following: